stateful/docs.runme.dev/docs/guide/k8s-secret.md

 ![deploy sealed](../../static/img/guide-page/sealed-apply.png)

-The Sealed Secrets controller will decrypt the SealedSecret and create a Kubernetes Secret with the decrypted data.
+The Sealed Secrets controller will decrypt the Sealed Secret and create a Kubernetes Secret with the decrypted data.

-Make sure to replace placeholders like **`mysecret.yaml`** and **`mysealedsecret.yaml`** with your secret and sealed secret filenames.
+Make sure to replace placeholders like **`mysecret.yaml`** and **`mysealedsecret.yaml`** with your secret and Sealed Secret filenames.
 Adjust controller-specific details such as the namespace and name according to your environment.

 ## How Runme Improves Your Documentation Experience